Thursday, 21 April 2016

 THE YEAR 1000 AND A PIECEMEAL REALITY

-Unlike other Turk groups able to establish geopolitical powerhouses in the 11th-13th century, the Oghuz accomplished an acme of power only in 1041-1042, when Malik was appointed by the Ghasnavids as Shah of Qwarezm in the capital Urgench.
-And, prematurely defeated and banished, they soon after vanished.
-Many individuals were dispersed in bordering areas and there subsumed.
-Part of them settled in the Caspian Mangyslak plateau and part fled in the southwest areas of Central Asia.
+Unlike other Turk groups able to establish geopolitical powerhouses in the 11th-13th century, the Oghuz accomplished a short acme of power in 1041-1042, when Malik was appointed by the Ghaznavids as Shah of Qwarezm in the capital Urgench.
+Prematurely defeated and banished, they soon after vanished.
+Many were dispersed in bordering areas and there subsumed.
+Others settled in the Caspian Mangyslak plateau, and others fled to the southwest areas of Central Asia.
 Slipped back to a pastoral semi-nomadic life the Oghuz-Türkmen were soon eclipsed and regionalized in the Mongol and Timurid polities.

-Interestingly enough, this very period saw the birth of the Oghuz Narrative wherein the need to communicate a convenient cultural heritage in a time of empire formation is clearly present.
-Far from the pure nomadic Tengrism, the new legend claims more inclusive old-age traditions spanning from a Biblical ancestry and a long-aged monotheism to parallels with Alexander the Great.
-Such overarching mythology appears in accord with the aforementioned mindset of these tribes which had previously accepted Nestorianism, Buddhism, Zoroastrianism and Judaism.
+This period saw the birth of the Oghuz Narrative wherein the need to communicate a convenient cultural heritage in a time of empire formation is clearly present.
+Far from the pure nomadic Tengrism, the new legend claims more inclusive old-age traditions spanning from a Biblical ancestry and a long-aged monotheism to links with Alexander the Great.
+Such multifarious mythology resonates with the 'open mindset' that had previously accepted Nestorianism, Buddhism, Zoroastrianism and Judaism.
 Rather accordingly, the extreme result was the conversion to Islam.

-In Mangyslak a new Confederation was seemingly forged by the powerful Salor tribe, whence the genealogy of the Turkmen tribes, as we today know them, originated with the later contribution of added tribes from bordering areas.
-But despite their active role in the area, they never got back to the previous status of princely splendor.
+In Mangyslak a new Confederation was forged by the powerful Salor tribe, whence the genealogy of the Turkmen tribes, as we today know them, originated with the later contribution of added tribes from bordering areas.
+But despite their active role in the area, they never returned to the previous status of princely splendour.

 The Mangyslak peninsula in the brown circle

-This sort of regression from a greater geopolitical arena quite plausibly shaped an even stronger self-pride that could only rely on tradition and the dream of a Golden Age.
-Preserving a traditional iconography was then a way to feel still part of the Great History.
-But, we should anticipate Turkmen not to be separated from the mainstream of their cultural basin, neither we can assume the designs in their main carpets to have arisen all of a sudden in the 15th-17th century.
-This last period actually may sign their last princely-like experience, for some of them succeeded in short periods to take over the power of some Uzbek khans.
+This sort of regression from a greater geopolitical arena plausibly shaped an even stronger self-pride that could only rely on tradition and the dream of a Golden Age.
+Preserving a traditional iconography was a way to feel still part of the Great History.
+But, we can't expect the Turkmen to be separated from the mainstream of their cultural basin, and we can't assume that the designs in their main carpets suddenly arose in the 15th-17th century.
+On the other hand, this last period may sign their last princely-like experience, for some of them succeeded in short periods in taking over the power of some Uzbek khans.
 Such historical events, fully elucidated by others, might explain the noble aura of some of the earliest survived main carpets and related weavings.

-The breakdown of the Oghuz Confederation may have caused several consequences.
-A tribal unity was replaced by a piecemeal reality that was probably reflected in weavings.
-Such a situation could have boosted the birth of idiomatic designs, but whether they expressed the identity of individual groups is, again, fairly speculative.
+The breakdown of the Oghuz Confederation caused several consequences.
+A tribal unity was replaced by a piecemeal reality probably reflected in weavings.
+Such a situation could have boosted the birth of idiomatic designs, but whether they expressed the identity of individual groups is, again, speculative.
 A certain variety, in fact, should have been part of traditional iconography.

-Obviously, the conversion of the Turk populations to Islam and the slow shift to a new visual language drive to presume a change of imagery in their carpets.
-Adapting to new habits, a survival technique ever since, likely drove them to include in the traditional frame, the roundel/gul, the new aforementioned elements: geometrical patterns, floral designs, and calligraphy.
+Obviously, the conversion to Islam and the slow shift to a new visual language drive us to presume a change of imagery in their carpets.
+Adapting to new habits - a survival technique ever since - likely drove them to add to the roundel/gul the new aforementioned elements: geometrical patterns, floral designs, and calligraphy.

 RESHAPING DESIGNS

-It is safe enough to imagine the Turkmen to abandon the heathen images not all of a sudden and evenly in the different locations.
-The new aesthetic requirements plausibly were firstly fulfilled by settled Turkmen and those more closely related to the commercial emporiums to be consequently adopted by more peripheral groups in different degrees.
+It is safe enough to imagine the Turkmen not to abruptly abandon the heathen images.
+The new aesthetic requirements were plausibly fulfilled by settled Turkmen and those more closely related to the commercial emporiums and consequently adopted by the peripheral groups.

 The Chuval Gul and Geometry

-The following analysis of the chuval gul design is focused on delineating an imaginary template accountable for a manifold of descendants and variations.
-Therefore, a paradigmatic one was looked for if ever possible.
-Yet, the continuity of Turkmen iconography seems to allow a certain confidence.
+The following analysis of the chuval gul design focuses on delineating an imaginary template for a manifold of descendants and variations.

-Paradigmatic chuval gul, (Yomud torba, De Young Museum), tcoletribalrugs photo courtesy
+Paradigmatic chuval gul, (Yomud torba, De Young Museum), tcoletribalrugs.com photo courtesy

 Yomud m.c., 15th-17th, Sovrani Tappeti, plate 108

-Such typology of decoration continued to be an essential part of Timurid architecture as well from the 3rd quarter of the 14th century.
+Such typology of decoration - geometrical net punctuated by recurring motifs - continued to be an essential part of Timurid architecture from its inception.

-The only textiles depicting such interlacings, otherwise typical of tile, stucco and wood work, are some Spanish silks of the Nasrid period (Muslim Spain, 1232-1492) roughly matching the same time-span as the supposed blueprints of our gul.
+The only textiles depicting such interlacings, otherwise typical of tile, stucco and woodwork, are Spanish silks of the Nasrid period (Muslim Spain, 1232-1492) roughly dating to the same period as the supposed blueprints of our gul.

-They do curiously unveil also the possible process of introducing/mixing the primary/secondary interplay into purely geometrical patterns.
-In this respect, the spreading of Turk-stock groups turned Islamic towards the Near East and the Mediterranean shores may have been partly responsible for the Turk-Islamic style and requirements to be diffused beyond the Central Asian borders.
+They also show the possible process of introducing the primary-secondary gul interplay into purely geometrical patterns.
+In this respect, the spreading of Turk-stock groups turned Islamic towards the Near East and the Mediterranean shores may have been partly responsible for the style and requirements diffused beyond the Central Asian borders.

 Later Timurid miniatures show an array of parallel patterns likewise.